sdplamen/infiniting/readme.md

 ## Presentation

 Prepared for evaluation by SoftUni examiners, this project demonstrates my ability to blend graphic design with Python-based web development to create a meaningful platform for photographers.

+--

+### Considering this well-structured and quite comprehensive REST API built with Django Rest Framework.

+Here's a breakdown of what's there :

+* User Authentication :
+    * The API has endpoints for user registration (/register/), login (/login/), and logout (/logout/).
+    * It uses JSON Web Tokens (JWT) for authentication, which is a standard and secure method for APIs.

+* API Endpoints for Your Core Features :
+    * The API exposes CRUD (Create, Read, Update, Delete) operations for almost all of your application's models:
+        * Photos: Can list, create, view, update, and delete photos.
+        * Articles: Can manage articles.
+        * Auctions and Bids: Can manage auctions and place bids.
+        * Groups: Can manage groups and group memberships.
+        * Interactions: Can manage likes, comments, and ratings.

+* Data Serialization :
+    * The serializers.py file defines how your Django models are converted to and from JSON.
+This is how the data is structured when it's sent over the network.

+* Permissions :
+    * The API has custom permission classes to control who can access which endpoints.
+For example, some endpoints are read-only for anonymous users, while others require the user to be authenticated or to be the owner of the resource.

+What This Means :

+* There is a powerful and fully functional REST API at your disposal.
+It's not just a "mobile API"; it's a complete backend API that can be used for any of the purposes we discussed earlier:

+  * Ready to build a mobile app.
+There are all the necessary endpoints to build a full-featured iOS or Android application.
+  * Start building a Single-Page Application (SPA) right away.
+Using a framework like React or Vue to build a modern frontend that communicates with this API.
+  * Expose this as a public API.
+With some documentation, that could allow other developers to build applications on top of your platform.

+###  Next Steps :

+  * To build a mobile app?
+We can start by thinking about the features of the app and how they would map to the existing API endpoints.
+  * To create a new frontend for your web app?
+Setting up a project with a modern JavaScript framework and how to connect it to your API.
+  * To improve the existing API?
+Looking for areas to improve, for example, by adding more advanced features like filtering, searching, or pagination to your API endpoints.